-If a student is pregnant or a parenting student who would like to request a leave of absence, they should not submit their request through DPSS.
+If a student is pregnant or parenting student who would like to request a leave of absence, please do not submit the request through DPSS.
 Instead, please contact the Title IX office at TIX.Pregnancy@tamu.edu, (979) 845-8116, or the main Title IX phone number at (979) 485-8407.
 For more information related to pregnancy and parenting accommodations, please see the Title IX webpage.